 Rolls Royce Camargue

-Unveiled in 1975 as the most expensive car available for the world’s public road, and in production for 11 years, this daring Pininfarina sculpture was 3 times the price of an Aston Martin V8 at the time our 1976 example was delivered.
+Unveiled in 1975 as the most expensive car available for sale, and in production for 11 years, this daring Pininfarina sculpture was 3 times the price of an Aston Martin V8 at the time our 1976 example was delivered.
 Price, however was largely brushed away as a concern by period factory literature ‘The quality will remain when the price is forgotten’.

 Remarkably, the car retained evidence of its past in a comprehensive history file which remains intact.
 Mileage was verified at around 50, 000.
 Paint and interior showed signs of wear, but there was minimal corrosion and no signs of any accident damage.
 At this point the car underwent a thorough mechanical recommissioning program by specialist Chris Moroney, and then just used and enjoyed over the next few years for regular duties, along with European adventures to Lake Como and the like.